AMiller42/brainbox/README.md

 Being a brainf*** derivative, most of the commands in brainbox are quite similar, with a few key differences:

 - The `[` and `]` commands work a little bit differently in brainbox.
 Since it is 2D, the idea of jumping to the "next" or "previous" bracket pretty much goes out the window.
-Instead, `[` saves the current position of the IP as a pointer if the cell at the MP is nonzero, and `]` jumps execution to the last saved pointer if the cell at the MP is non zero, retaining current direction.
+Instead, `[` saves the current position of the IP as a pointer if the cell at the MP is nonzero, and `]` jumps execution to the last saved pointer if the cell at the MP is nonzero, retaining current direction.
 If there are no pointers, execution jumps to the point just before coordinates `(0,0)`.
 This allows execution to loop back to the beginning of the program without putting a `[` there.

 - Changing the direction of the IP is done with `^ < v >`, which correspond to Up, Left, Down, and Right, respectively.
 The IP starts execution at the top left corner of the codebox facing right, and continues in whatever direction it is in until changed, executing every instruction it comes across.